MicrosoftDocs/customer-voice/cv-docs/get-started.md

 ## Sign up for the Dynamics 365 Customer Voice trial

-Dynamics 365 Customer Voice will be generally available on August 10, 2020.
+Dynamics 365 Customer Voice will be generally available by end of August 2020.
 To try Dynamics 365 Customer Voice, you can sign up for a free 30-day trial.
 After the trial period, you'll need a paid license to continue using Dynamics 365 Customer Voice.

 1. Open [https://customervoice.microsoft.com](https://customervoice.microsoft.com/) in a web browser.